alliedvision/adapter_Nvidia_Jetson_Nano_DevKit_Raspberry_Pi/readme.md

 * A PCB producer & PCBA manufacturer or some soldering skills.
 * One of the supported embedded boards :
 	* Jetson Nano Developer Kit
-	* Raspberry Pi with 15-pin CSI-2 connector
+	* Raspberry Pi with 15-pin CSI-2 connector (not tested, currently no driver and support available)
 	* other boards with 15-pin CSI-2 connector, with Raspberry Pi pinout (not tested, currently no driver and support available)
 * One supported MIPI CSI-2 FPC cable
 	* Allied Vision part numbers #12316, 12317, 12318